 Many patients come in to see us not happy with the gaps in between their teeth.
-Gaps in between teeth occur if the teeth are small, or not the usual shape for a particular tooth.
+A diastema, or gaps in between teeth, can occur if the teeth are small, or not the usual shape for a particular tooth.
 These teeth are commonly referred to as peg shaped or microdontia.
 Alternatively, if the jaw is larger than usual the teeth are more spaced out.

 Different presentations require different approaches to treatment.
-When presented with gaps in between their teeth, the options we give our patients include:
+When presented with a diastema or gaps in between their teeth, the options we give our patients include:

 - Porcelain veneers may be an option to close the spaces.
 This is a quicker option than orthodontics, but it does involve irreversibly cutting away healthy tooth structure in order to allow space for the veneer.
 This comes with repercussions with respect to the health of the tooth as well as long term maintenance.

 - Composite bonding may be an option in the situations where patients do not want to go through orthodontic treatment or are unhappy with shaving down healthy tooth tissue for porcelain veneers.
 It may also be advised in situations where the teeth are small in size and closing the gaps with orthodontics may not give the adequate aesthetic end result since the teeth will still look too small.